Direct Measurement of the $^{59}$Cu$(p,\alpha)^{56}$Ni Excitation Function to Constrain the Ni--Cu Cycle Strength and Its Impact on Explosive Nucleosynthesis

-From the experimental data, cross sections for 8 strips were extracted corresponding to effective energies in the center-of-mass frame between 2.43 MeV and 5.88 MeV, as shown in Table~\ref{tab:xsec_results}.
-Effective center-of-mass energies, $E_{\text{c.m.}}^{eff}$, were calculated by first deducing the center-of-mass energies from the measured beam energy losses in the MUSIC detector and then applying corrections for thick-target yield effects~\cite{Cauldrons}.
-The uncertainty in the center-of-mass energy arises from the uncertainty in the beam energy (0.5\% FWHM) and the uncertainty in the beam’s energy loss in different strips of the detector (5\%) (see Ref.~\cite{LopezSaavedra_Supplemental} for details).
+Cross sections for eight strips corresponding to effective center-of-mass energies ($E_{\text{c.m.}}^{\text{eff}}$) between 2.43 and 5.88 MeV (Table~\ref{tab:xsec_results}) were extracted.
+These energies were derived from measured MUSIC beam-energy losses, corrected for thick-target yield effects~\cite{Cauldrons}.The uncertainty in the center-of-mass energy arises from the uncertainty in the beam energy (0.5\% FWHM) and the uncertainty in the beam’s energy loss in different strips of the detector (5\%) (see Ref.~\cite{LopezSaavedra_Supplemental} for details).
 The estimated total energy loss of the beam in each anode strip defines the center-of-mass energy binning, $\Delta E_{cm}$.
-The systematic uncertainty of the cross sections originates primarily from the analysis methods and the different criteria used to select the events of interest.
+Systematic uncertainties ($\Delta\sigma_{\mathrm{sys}}$, Table~\ref{tab:xsec_results}) were determined from the spread in extracted yields after varying event-selection criteria, including $\Delta E$-$\Delta E$ gates and energy-loss derivative thresholds.

 Statistical uncertainties for the first strips were determined assuming Poisson statistics.
 For very low-statistics strips, confidence intervals were estimated using the Feldman–Cousins approach~\cite{FeldmanCousins1998}.
-For Strips 8 and 9, the last two data points in Table~\ref{tab:xsec_results}, with 2 and 1 events, respectively, and an assumed background of 5 counts, have 95\% C.L. intervals of $[0.00,\,2.49]$ and $[0.00,\,1.88]$.
+For Strips 8 and 9, the last two data points in Table~\ref{tab:xsec_results}, with 2 and 1 events, respectively, and an assumed background of 5 counts, have 95\% C.L. intervals for the events of $[0.00,\,2.49]$ and $[0.00,\,1.88]$.

+Fig.~\ref{fig:placeholder_xsec} compares the measured cross sections with available experimental data~\cite{Bhathi25,Jaspreet59Cu}, the NON-SMOKER predictions scaled by a factor of 0.49 (adopted by Ref.~\cite{Bhathi25}), and TALYS~\cite{talys2} calculations using the Demetriou and Goriely dispersive $\alpha$-optical model potential ($\alpha$-OMP 5)~\cite{DEMETRIOU2002253}, shown both with its default geometry and with the optimized geometry that best reproduces the data.
+The methodology used to identify this configuration is described briefly below and in detail in Ref.~\cite{LopezSaavedra_Supplemental}.
+Figure~\ref{fig:placeholder_xsec} also highlights the Gamow window for temperatures $T_9\simeq1$--3, which are relevant for the $\nu p$-process ($T_9\simeq1$--3) and XRBs ($T_9 \lesssim 1$).